SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 For comprehensive results a second _Tests tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make test-tvos`.

-## Deliveries
+## Demo nightlies

-To have TeamCity deliver nightly and release builds of the demo application to TestFlight after pull requests are merged back to the `main` branch:
+To have TeamCity deliver nightly builds of the demo application to TestFlight when pull requests are updated or merged back to `main`:

 1. Create a TeamCity configuration called _Demo Nightly iOS_.
-2. Add a VCS _Trigger_ on `+:main`.
+2. Add a VCS _Trigger_ on `+:main` and `+pull/*`.
 3. Add a _Command Line_ build step which simply executes `make deliver-demo-nightly-ios`.
+4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
+5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
+6. Add the following environment variable _Parameters_ to the configuration to provide GitHub contextual information to our delivery tools:
+    1. `env.GITHUB_API_TOKEN` with a valid personal access token.
+    2. `env.GITHUB_PULL_REQUEST_ID` with value `%teamcity.pullRequest.number%`.
+    3. `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-apple` (organization/repository).
+7. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

+For comprehensive results a second _Demo Nightly tvOS_ configuration must be created for tvOS.
+This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-nightly-tvos`.

+## Demo releases

+To have TeamCity deliver release builds of the demo application to TestFlight manually when required:

+1. Create a TeamCity configuration called _Demo Release iOS_.
+2. Add a _Command Line_ build step which simply executes `make deliver-demo-release-ios`.
+3. Add the following environment variable _Parameters_ to the configuration to provide GitHub contextual information to our delivery tools:
+    1. `env.GITHUB_API_TOKEN` with a valid personal access token.
+    2. `env.GITHUB_PULL_REQUEST_ID` with value `%teamcity.pullRequest.number%`.
+    3. `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-apple` (organization/repository).
 4. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

-For comprehensive deliveries other _Demo Release iOS_, _Demo Nightly tvOS_ and _Demo Release tvOS_ configurations must be created, running `make deliver-demo-release-ios`, `make deliver-demo-nightly-tvos` and `make deliver-demo-release-tvos` respectively.
-These can be easily created by copying the first configuration you just created and editing the _Command Line_ build step accordingly.
+For comprehensive results a second _Demo Release tvOS_ configuration must be created for tvOS.
+This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-release-tvos`.

-### Remark

-Nightly and release applications must be created with proper identifiers first on App Store Connect.
-For submission to succeed each application _Beta App Information_ and _Beta App Review Information_ must also have been properly filled in the TestFlight section of the App Store Connect portal.